North American F-107: Design and development

 In June 1953, North American initiated an in-house study of advanced F-100 designs, leading to proposed interceptor (NAA 211: F-100BI denoting "interceptor") and fighter-bomber (NAA 212: F-100B) variants.
 Concentrating on the F-100B, the preliminary engineering and design work focused on a tactical fighter-bomber configuration, featuring a recessed weapons bay under the fuselage and provision for six hardpoints underneath the wings.
 Single-point refueling capability was provided while a retractable tailskid was installed.
 An all-moving vertical fin and an automated flight control system were incorporated which permitted the aircraft to roll at supersonic speeds using spoilers.
 The flight control system was upgraded by the addition of pitch and yaw dampers.

 A side-view of North American F-107A #2 55-5119 at the NMUSAF.

 The aircraft's most distinguishing feature is its dorsal-mounted variable-area inlet duct (VAID).
 While the VAID was at the time a system unique to the F-107A, it is now considered to be an early form of variable geometry intake ramp which automatically controlled the amount of air fed to the jet engine.
 Although the preliminary design of the air intake was originally located in a chin position under the fuselage like the Vought F-8 Crusader, the air intake was eventually mounted in an unconventional position directly above and just behind the cockpit.
-The VAID system proved to be very efficient and NAA used the design concept on their A-5 Vigilante, XB-70 Valkyrie and XF-108 Rapier designs.
+The VAID system proved to be very efficient and NAA used the design concept on its A-5 Vigilante, XB-70 Valkyrie and XF-108 Rapier designs.

 The air intake was in the unusual dorsal location as the Air Force had required the carriage of an underbelly semi-conformal nuclear weapon.
 The intake also severely limited rear visibility.
 Nonetheless, this was not considered very important for a tactical fighter-bomber aircraft at that time, and furthermore it was assumed that air combat would be via guided missile exchanges outside visual range.

 The first F-107A 55-5118 with its vertically sliding canopy in open position.

 In an emergency, the ejection seat was designed to blast directly through the non-jettisoning canopy and bring the pilot swiftly clear of the air intakes.
 In non-emergency operation, the canopy opened by sliding vertically upwards via guide mechanism, rather than the typical arrangement of a hinged or horizontally sliding canopy.

 A two-seat version of the F-107 was proposed by North American, which seated both crewmembers under a single canopy in an extended forward fuselage, but none were built.

 In August 1954, a contract was signed for three prototypes along with a pre-production order for six additional airframes.

 In the end however, the United States Air Force decided to purchase the Republic F-105 Thunderchief after heavy consideration for the F-107 program.